OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 9. In the next page make sure that the Allow the connection option is selected then click Next.
 10. Click Next in the following page.
 11. Enter a name for your rule in the Name field then click the Finish button.
-12. Now users from remote machines on your LAN should be able to access the Self Service Deployment tool by browsing to http://<your-ip>:<port-number>/SelfService

 #Site Configuration
 ##Configuration XML